Investing

 Types Of Bonds

-• Corporate bonds are issued by companies.
-Companies often issue bonds rather than go to a bank for money because they can raise more money at lower interest rates.
+• Corporate bonds come from companies.
+Businesses often choose bonds over bank loans because they can raise larger amounts at more favorable interest rates.

 Why Are Bonds Considered Lower Risk Than Stocks?